Oracle#

 Note

-Deleting the cluster does not automatically remove associated OCI Block Volumes or Load Balancers.
+Deleting the cluster does not automatically remove associated OCI Block Volumes, Load Balancers, NAT Gateways, or custom subnets.
 Delete these manually from the OCI Console to avoid ongoing charges.